Dental Hygiene – Associate in Science Degree, Certificate of Achievement

 1240.00

 The Dental Hygiene program prepares students to provide educational, clinical, and therapeutic services supporting oral health.
 Studies include the biological basis of the health of the teeth and oral cavity, as well as procedures used to prevent decay and to maintain dental health.
 Employment opportunities include working as a licensed dental hygienist in dental offices, public clinics, schools, dental industry, research and community health.
-The curriculum also prepares graduates for an opportunity to transfer to a Bachelor in Dental Hygiene Degree Completion Program in approved state and private institutions for one additional year.
+The curriculum also prepares graduates for Degree Completion (BS in Dental Hygiene) in approved state and private institutions for an additional one year.

 Participation in all off campus assigned sites are required for program completion.
 Students must provide their own transportation to off-campus sites.
 Some off-campus sites require homeland security screening and verification of legal status.